Since 1996, Phantoms hockey has been played in three separate locations while in the American Hockey League.

 The Phantoms also hosted the 2017 AHL All-Star Classic in January of 2017 — the franchise’s second time hosting the league’s All-Star festivities.

-Now entering the team’s fifth season in the Lehigh Valley, the Phantoms have begun to build up hockey in the valley and have found multiple ways of giving back to the surrounding communities through initiatives on both the team end and the franchise’s charitable arm, Phantoms Charities.
+After recently completing the team’s fifth season in the Lehigh Valley, the Phantoms have begun to build up hockey in the valley and have found multiple ways of giving back to the surrounding communities through initiatives on both the team end and the franchise’s charitable arm, Phantoms Charities.